jeffpamer/mixinsPost/post.md

 // Alert pops up with 'Hello World'
 ```

-Right out the gate, this is very powerful, we can keep adding onto the prototype
+Right out the gate, this is very powerful, as we can keep adding onto the prototype
 of `ViewOne` by adding more mixins to the extend.

 ```javascript